 How much does it cost to subscribe to Shudder?

-In the US, it costs $5.99 a month, or you can sign up for an annual subscription for $56.99, or $4.75 a month.
+It costs $5.99 a month in the US, or you can sign up for an annual subscription for $56.99 or $4.75 a month.
 In Canada, it’s available for $4.99 a month.
-You can sign up directly on the official Shudder site. or you can sign up on your Amazon Prime Video, Roku or Google Play account.
+You can sign up directly on the official Shudder site. or you can sign up on your Amazon Prime Video, Roku, Apple TV, or Google Play account.

 Can you get Shudder for free?

-New customers can try out the service free for seven days before their credit or debit card is charged.
+Normally, new customers can try out the service free for seven days before their credit or debit card is charged.
 You can cancel before the trial period ends and pay nothing.
-In addition, you can sample a selection of Shudder’s content at any time on the Shudder.tv website, which constantly streams various movies and TV shows from the network.

 What platforms and devices are supported?